acma82/Custom_Print/FancyMessage.md

     fg_body     = 231	       italic_body = False         length         = Length_bg.ALL_ROW
     dim_body    = False	       left_indent  = 2            inverse_body   = False
     bold_body   = False        right_indent = 2            blinking_body  = False
-    msg_body    = "Body Msg	   top_lines    = 1            underline_body = False
+    msg_body    = "Body Msg"   top_lines    = 1            underline_body = False
     help_lines  = False        bottom_lines = 1
 ```

-    These two options work when length is Length_bg.ONLY_WORD.
-They don't do anything when length is Length_bg.All_ROW.
+    The following options work when length is set to Length_bg.ONLY_WORD.

+    They don't do anything when length is set to Length_bg.All_ROW.

 	adj_bg_lines_to_right_indent  = False

 	adj_bg_msg_to_space_available = False

     Note: All the above variables are being used by both methods, print_fancy_message and print_fancy_note.

 [**Top**](#fancymessage)